 Hydro Operations.
 In June 2012, record rainfall and flooding occurred near Duluth, Minnesota and surrounding areas.
 The flooding impacted Minnesota Power's St. Louis River hydro system, particularly Thomson, which had damage to the forebay canal and flooding at the facility.
 Minnesota Power worked closely with the appropriate regulatory bodies which oversee the hydro system operations, including dams and reservoirs, to restore Thomson and to rebuild the forebay embankment.
-The forebay rebuild is complete and Minnesota Power commenced filling the forebay canal on October 9, 2014.
-Minnesota Power continues restoration and upgrade work at the Thomson facility and anticipates partial generation at Thomson in the fourth quarter of 2014.
-Work is ongoing towards returning to full generation early in 2015 and improving the spillway capacity at the Thomson dam in 2015.
-Total project costs are estimated to be approximately \$90 million, of which \$80 million, net of insurance, was spent through September 30, 2014.
-A request seeking cost recovery of investments and expenditures related to the restoration and repair of Thomson through our renewable resources rider was filed with the MPUC on July 3, 2014.
+Minnesota Power continues restoration and upgrade work at the Thomson facility and completed rebuilding the forebay embankment.
+Minnesota Power anticipates partial generation at Thomson in the third quarter of 2014.
+Work is ongoing towards returning to full generation late in 2014 and improving the spillway capacity at the Thomson dam in 2015.
+Total project costs are estimated to be approximately \$90 million, of which \$75.5 million was spent through June 30, 2014.
+A request seeking cost recovery of investments and expenditures related to the restoration and repair of Thomson through a renewable resources rider was filed with the MPUC on July 3, 2014.

 Coal, Rail and Shipping Contracts.
 We have coal supply agreements providing for the purchase of a significant portion of our coal requirements with expiration dates through December 2015.
 We also have coal transportation agreements in place for the delivery of a significant portion of our coal requirements with expiration dates through December 2015.
 Currently, Minnesota Power is in discussions regarding the extension of our coal supply and transportation contracts beyond 2015.
-Our minimum annual payment obligation under these supply and transportation agreements is \$9.6 million for the remainder of 2014 and \$4.4 million for 2015.
+Our minimum annual payment obligation under these supply and transportation agreements is \$17.7 million for the remainder of 2014 and \$4.0 million for 2015.
 Our minimum annual payment obligation will increase when annual nominations are made for coal deliveries in future years.
 The delivered costs of fuel for Minnesota Power's generation are recoverable from Minnesota Power's utility customers through the fuel adjustment clause.